camunda/camunda/docs/src/bpmn-workflows/data-flow.md

 ### Input/Output Mappings

 Before starting a workflow element, Zeebe applies input mappings to the payload and generates a new JSON document.
 Upon element completion, output mappings are applied to map the result back into the workflow instance payload.

+If a mapping can't be applied then an incident is created.

 Examples in BPMN: